 Is Paris or London Better for Food?

-While London sometimes get a bad rap for having lousy food, we didn’t find that the case at all.
+While London sometimes gets a bad rap for having lousy food, we didn’t find that the case at all.
 We actually found a ton of great places to eat in both Paris and London.

 Where to Eat in Paris with Kids